sdc-china/IDA-doc/_posts/2018-01-15-installation-db.md

 **Execute DB scripts**

-If you have created table before,you can use below script to remove all the db table.
+If you have created table before,you can use below script to remove all the db table.Also you can drop whole db and recreate db.

 ```
 db2 connect to KETER